Paolo Veronese, Feast in the House of Levi

 Smarthistory images for teaching and learning:

-[flickr_tags user_id=”82032880@N00″ tags=”Levi,”]
+[flickr_tags user_id=”82032880@N00″ tags=”levi,”]

 More Smarthistory images…

-Cite this page as: Dr. Beth Harris and Dr. Steven Zucker, "Transcript of the trial of Veronese," in Smarthistory, August 9, 2015, accessed March 19, 2024, https://smarthistory.org/transcript-of-the-trial-of-veronese/.
+Cite this page as: Dr. Beth Harris and Dr. Steven Zucker, "Paolo Veronese, Feast in the House of Levi," in Smarthistory, December 10, 2015, accessed January 2, 2025, https://smarthistory.org/paolo-veronese-feast-in-the-house-of-levi/.